 Thru-Hiking Camera Gear: Lightweight Camera Gear for the Pacific Crest Trail, Arizona Trail, Continental Divide Trail, and John Muir Trail

-Are you a current or aspiring thru-hiker and photography enthusiast looking for the best lightweight camera gear for thru-hiking?
+Are you a current or aspiring thru-hiker and photography lover looking for the best lightweight camera gear for thru-hiking?
 In this post, I'll share all the camera gear I’ve taken on my thru-hikes of the Pacific Crest Trail (PCT), Arizona Trail (AZT), Continental Divide Trail (CDT), and John Muir Trail (JMT).

 I love photography and it’s as important to me as thru-hiking, so I always take my mirrorless camera with me on my thru-hikes.
 The camera gear I’ve used on these trails achieves a balance between capturing high-resolution images and being lightweight.
 While it's not as ultralight as using my iPhone 14 Pro, which takes excellent photos and videos, this setup offers a great compromise between quality and weight.